Georges034302/Advanced-Cloud-Computing-with-AWS/session01/lab_1_b_dns-security.md

 ## Summary
 In this lab, you secured web access to an EC2 instance using AWS Security Groups and Network ACLs (NACLs), and exposed the service via Route 53 DNS.
 You created a restrictive security group, configured explicit NACL rules for your public subnet, launched a web server on EC2, and mapped a DNS record to the instance.
-You validated access and firewall effectiveness, and learned how to clean up resources to avoid charges.
-This approach demonstrates layered security and DNS integration for public cloud workloads.